 Be thoroughly specific in identifying what these risks may do to your business.
 Again, the more specific you are, the more reliable your contingency plan will be.
 Leave no stone unturned.

 List down steps to take for EACH risk

 This is not the task to be lazy about.
 Go through each risk to your small business that you’ve listed down and under them, write contingency plans with steps and precautions to take.
 Don’t forget to include contact information that might be useful, timelines, and employee roles.

 Distribute plan to key people and back up data

 As much as you would like to be physically present for when an emergency happens with your business, this will not always be the case.
 It’s important for other people in the business, co-owners or employees, to have a copy of this contingency plan as well in case something goes wrong and you’re not there.
 Make sure that a digital copy is not the only version of it, keeping a hard copy is useful in case the emergency comes in the form of data theft/data loss.

 It’s inevitable, changes will happen between the time you write this plan and when you actually have to execute it.
-Make sure that your contingency plan is updated with whatever changes your business will go through.
-This means that this plan should be reviewed at least monthly to ensure the accuracy of it in relation to where your business is at.
+Make sure that your small business contingency plan is updated as your business goes through changes.
+Review your plan monthly to ensure the accuracy of it in relation to where your business is at.